beancount/fava/fava/help/beancount_syntax.md

 | `Expenses`    | +    | Expense categories           | `Expenses:Fun:Cinema`     |
 | `Equity`      | -    | Almost always auto-generated | `Equity:Opening-Balances` |

-The names of the five root accounts can be changes with the following options:
+The names of the five root accounts can be changed with the following options:

 <pre><textarea class="editor-readonly">
 option "name_assets"      "Vermoegen"